Confidence sets for phylogenetic trees: Discussion

 \subsection{Sources of tree-valued observations}

 Our examples in this paper have exclusively focused on using within--species variability to more accurately reflect variability in genetic data.
 However, many different processes give rise to phylogenetic tree--valued observations that could be used as inputs to this method.
 Gene trees, where each tree represents the phylogeny of a different location on the genome, provide another natural source of variability.
-However, there are two key considerations when using gene trees in the above method.
-Firstly, it may not be a plausible assumption that gene trees would be observed from the same distribution, because ``non tree--like'' mechanisms may give rise to outlying gene trees.
-In these cases we advocate instead the procedures of \cite{kdetrees}, which was specifically invented as an outlier detection method, and \cite{Nye:2014eh,nye11}, which can be used to see the directions in which trees vary and gives a different perspective on outliers.
-Secondly, the above results rely on asymptotics: an evil necessitated because exact tree mean distributions are intractable in all nontrivial cases.
-It is most common to see 10 or fewer gene trees in phylogenetic studies, and it is unrealistic to think that asymptotic results provide utility with these sample sizes.
-Nevertheless, as sequencing continues to decrease in price, we can expect larger gene tree samples and the possibility of sufficiently large gene samples to use this method in the gene tree after outlier removal.
+However, collections of gene trees may contain outlying trees, and outliers should be removed before the confidence set is constructed.

-The method of \cite{bbb}, which was the first literature utilizing Fr\'{e}chet means to find consensus trees, used Fr\'{e}tchet means and (scalar) Fr\'{e}chet variance to analyze trees generated by Bayesian MCMC draws.
+The method of \cite{bbb}, which was the first literature utilizing Fr\'{e}chet means to find consensus trees, used Fr\'{e}chet means and (scalar) Fr\'{e}chet variance to analyze trees generated by Bayesian MCMC draws.
 Using our multivariate extension above, it is possible to consider multiple directions of variability in this context.
-Investigating the utility of multiple directions of variability to identify sources of model misspecification in the Bayesian context \cite{reid} is another promising area of future research.